LLNL/zfp/docs/source/configuration.rst

 are portable.

 .. warning::
-  For compressed streams to be portabile across platforms with different byte order, |zfp| must be built with a word size of 8 bits.
+  For compressed streams to be portable across platforms with different byte order, |zfp| must be built with a word size of 8 bits.

 When using the |zfp| :ref:`bitstream API <bs-api>`, it is possible to write